Rockall: 21st century

-On 12 October 2012, Irish Navy ship LÉ Róisín was reported exercising a "showing the flag" patrol around the rock.
+On 12 October 2012, Irish Naval Service ship LÉ Róisín was reported exercising a "showing the flag" patrol around the rock.

-With effect from 31 March 2014, the UK and Ireland published EEZ limits which include Rockall within the UK's EEZ.
+With effect from 31 March 2014, the UK and Ireland published EEZ limits which included Rockall within the UK's EEZ.

+On 31 May 2019, the Scottish Government notified the Irish Government of intended enforcement action in respect to fishing around Rockall, which it described as "illegal activity".
+In June 2019, Scottish Government Cabinet Secretary for Rural Economy Fergus Ewing stated that Irish vessels could be boarded if they fished within 12 nautical miles of Rockall.
+A Scottish Government spokesperson stated, "Irish vessels, or any non-UK vessels for that matter, have never been allowed to fish in this way in the UK's territorial sea around Rockall" and "Should the illegal fishing continue, routine enforcement action will be implemented to protect our fisheries interests."

-On 25 June 2019, Simon Coveney supplemented the previous positions of Peter Barry and Eamon Gilmore by stating, "Rockall and similar rocks and skerries should have no significance for establishing legal claims to continental shelf.
+On 25 June 2019, Irish Minister for Foreign Affairs and Trade, Simon Coveney, supplemented the previous positions of Peter Barry and Eamon Gilmore by stating, "Rockall and similar rocks and skerries should have no significance for establishing legal claims to continental shelf.
 This position is now reflected in the 1982 United Nations Convention on the Law of the Sea which provides at Article 121, paragraph 3 that 'Rocks which cannot sustain human habitation or economic life of their own shall have no exclusive economic zone or continental shelf.'"
 He did so in the context of, "present difficulties between Ireland and Scotland over fishing within 12 miles of Rockall."
+Coveney ruled out dispatching Irish Naval Service vessels to Rockall.
+In the same month, Irish taoiseach Leo Varadkar stated "We don't have a claim on it.
+We don't accept any other sovereign claim on it".